June 07, 2010

 JRD: We shot “Bits and Pieces” on the DSLR canon 7d.
 John Hafner was the Director of Photography.
 The 7d encodes the footage as it records, so you have to convert the footage again so your editing system can actually take on the clips.
 Another disadvantage is tricky focusing and hand-held work with a DSLR is just out of the question.
-It’s so light that it feels like a home video.
+It’s so light that it feels like a home video (that can be turned into professional one by the Corporate video Toronto).
 So, i prefer giving it some weight or lock it down on sticks.
 The advantage of the 7D is the film is basically straight from camera.
 VERY little Color Correction was used with this film.
 The trickiest part was getting the right lighting with all the fog from set.

 SFT: What did you edit on?
 (Likes/Dislikes)

 JRD: I used Sony Vegas to edit.
 I just find that the moving/adjusting the clips is very simple.
 I suppose it really didn’t matter what I used.
 I’ve used Premiere to edit films in the past too.
 They are all basically the same.
 Just different buttons with different names.